sayemomer/decentralized-voting/README.md

-# Voting
+# node-react-voting
-Voting app on react
+A fullStack voting app baked on react,node and friends